 But while large trucks may move goods, allowing people access to the food and products that they rely on every day, and generate jobs and economic growth, the operation of large trucks is a risky business.
 Large trucks can be difficult to control, and if they are involved in a crash, the outcome can be devastating.

-At the law offices of Taylor Martino, P.C., our talented trucking accident attorneys will advocate for you if you have been harmed in a truck accident.
+At the law offices of Taylor Martino Rowan Personal Injury Lawyers in Mobile, Alabama, our talented truck accident injury attorneys will advocate for you if you have been harmed in a truck accident.
 Please contact us today for your free consultation.

 Driver error.
 Truck driver error is one of the most common causes of a trucking accident in Alabama, with truck driver errors including, but not being limited to: